ansible-collections/amazon.aws/docs/amazon.aws.ec2_vpc_igw_info_module.rst

 Synopsis
 --------
-- Gather information about ec2 volumes in AWS.
+- Gather information about internet gateways in AWS.
-- This module was called ``ec2_vol_facts`` before Ansible 2.9.
+- This module was called ``ec2_vpc_igw_facts`` before Ansible 2.9.
 The usage did not change.